 A wealthy businessman and banker, Henry Porter Baldwin served two terms as Governor of Michigan and became the fourth Governor to become a U. S. Senator.

-Baldwin was born in Coventry, Rhode Island in 1814.
+Baldwin was born in Coventry, Rhode Island on February 22, 1814.
 He was orphaned at the age of 12 yet he was a clerk in a mercantile establishment.
 He went into business for himself in 1834 at the age of 20.
 In 1835, he married Harriet M. Day.

-The Baldwin’s moved to Detroit in 1838.
+The Baldwins moved to Detroit in 1838.
 He established a successful shoe manufacturing business.
 He later became a banker and manufactured chewing tobacco.
 Both Mr. And Mrs. Baldwin were active in the community, giving both their resources and time to charitable and cultural activities.

-Upon completing his second term as Governor on January 1, 1873, Baldwin retired to private life.
+Upon completing his second term as Governor, Baldwin retired to private life.
 After the death of U. S. Senator Zachariah Chandler in 1879, he was appointed by Governor Croswell to fill the vacancy.
 He was unsuccessful in his 1881 bid for election to the Senate seat.